timescale/docs.timescale.com-content/README.md

 _Make sure to include the space after the formatting command!_

-**Warning**: Note the single space required in the special formats before adding normal text.Adding 'ttt' or 'vvv' to the start of any standard paragraph will result in non-optimal html.
+**Warning**: Note the single space required in the special formats before adding normal text.
+Adding 'ttt' or 'vvv' to the start of any standard paragraph will result in non-optimal html.
 The characters will end up on the outside of the paragraph tag.
 This is due to the way that the markdown parser interprets blockquotes with the new modifications.